kwhite2/git/lessons.md

 $ git --version
 ```

 If you see a version number, you're all set.
-If not, click [here](http://git-scm.com/downloads) and install as you would any other software on your system.
+If not, follow the installation instructions [here](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/git.md).

 ## Configuring Git on Your Computer